Nemo080/TKH-recipe-capstone/README.md

 ## Getting Started

-Make sure you have Node, NPM, any IDE of your preference, and a clone of this repository saved locally.
+Make sure you have Node, NPM, any Integrated Development Environment of your preference, and a clone of this repository saved locally.

 ### Prerequisites